 The most popular section of the Rail Trail follows the Ohinemuri River through the dramatic Karangahake Gorge.
 Riders can bike the whole section from Paeroa to Waihi return, or consider a shuttle.
 You can shave 9kms off your ride by taking the vintage train between Waikino and Waihi.

-For a slightly shorter ride, Waikino Station’s cafe and bike hire make it a good place to set off on a ride into the Karangahake Gorge.
+For a slightly shorter ride, Waikino Station is an ideal place to set off on a ride into the Karangahake Gorge.
 Riders can explore the remains of the Victoria Battery, but be sure to bring a torch to guide you through the spooky tunnel.
-You’ll have plenty of time for a swim and exploring the walkways which branch off from the reserve.

 If you’re short of time, this popular ride starts in the historic town of Waihi, with a gentle downhill into Karangakahe Gorge, crossing bridges, and staying close to the river.
 The Victoria Battery and Museum attractions and 1100m spooky tunnel are a must.
 As are the waterfall and Windows Walkway.